Marc-Morcos/DatabaseWordCounter/README.md

 ```
 The results will appear in a folder called "Output"

-You can also print some extra data needed for the study into the console using
+You can also get some extra data needed for the study into the console using
 ```
 python otherDataFromStudies.py
 ```
+and the outputs will also appear in the "Output" folder